durrantlab/subpex/README.md

 - yaml

 Manual input is needed to set up the simulation of the protein of interest.
-Hopefully, this will be changed soon and a autobuilder will be available.
+Hopefully, this will be changed soon and an autobuilder will be available.

 1. Soft link or copy the equilibrated trajectories and necessary restart files to the reference directory.